cobalt293/Tensorflow-Intro/README.md

 5. Run the project by typing `python tensorflow_intro.py`

-6. The code will save pictures of the model's output over various epochs in the GradientDescentVisual folder
+## Expected Output

-7. The Model will be saved in the model folder.
+The code will save pictures of the model's output over various epochs in the GradientDescentVisual folder.
+In addition the computational graph will be saved in the model folder.
 We can use Tensorboard for this.